Line search by quantum logic spectroscopy enhanced with squeezing and statistical tests: Narrow transition search

 We now consider a squeezed initial state and the narrow transition search using the corresponding squeezed measurement.
-In this case, SPAM errors can contribute significantly and will be modelled at $\xi=10\%$ level with the Monte-Carlo method, as described in the end of previous section.
+In this case, SPAM errors can contribute significantly and will be modeled at $\xi=10\%$ level with the Monte-Carlo method, as described at the end of previous section.
 The squeezing parameter $r$ is varied up to about $10$ dB, which is a realistic amount of squeezing for current experiments \cite{lo_spin-motion_2015,Burd2019,Drechsler2020}.
-For each value of the squeezing parameter, we fix the confidence level at $1\%$ for both error types and search for the maximum value of the bandwidth scan speed.
-The results are summarized in Fig.\ref{fig:sq_result}, included are the curves for correlated ($L=3$) and uncorrelated ($L=1$) statistical tests with the dashed curve representing the error-free case.
-For any statistical test used, in both noise-free and noisy measurements, we observe a significant boost in bandwidth scan speed offered by squeezing, with the most advantage achieved at around $8$ dB for the experimental parameters considered.
-Higher amounts of squeezing demand greater number of measurements and are thus slower.
+For each value of the squeezing parameter, we fix the confidence level at $1\%$ for both error types and search for the maximum value of the frequency search speed.
+The results are summarized in Fig.\ref{fig:sq_result}, which show the curves for correlated ($L=3$) and uncorrelated ($L=1$) statistical tests with the dashed curve representing the error-free case.
+For any statistical test used, in both noise-free and noisy measurements, we observe a significant boost in bandwidth search speed offered by squeezing, with the greatest advantage achieved at around $8-9$ dB for the experimental parameters considered, which falls well within the $6-16$ dB range found analytically in Section \ref{sec:squeezing}.
+Higher amounts of squeezing demand a greater number of measurements and are thus slower.
 This happens due to the increased sensitivity of the highly-squeezed states to the background heating noise.